Last Updated on October 25, 2021 by

 Closing Thoughts

-American football has its fans across the world who follow the game every weekend, and the NFL still remains the most popular football league in North American and the rest of the world.
-Like we said earlier, it was in the 197 that AFC and NFC merged with the NFL, and ever since each AFC and NFC teams play to represent their cities and states.
+American football has its fans across the world who follow the game every weekend, and the NFL still remains the most popular football league in North America and the rest of the world.
+As we said earlier, it was in the 197 that AFC and NFC merged with the NFL, and ever since each AFC and NFC teams play to represent their cities and states.
 We’ve reached the closing chapter of this informative article.
 We hope you were able to find good resources in your quest to know the differences between an NFC.
 If you have any questions or comments about the article topic, don’t hesitate to contact us.
 Thanks!